tylernguyen/x1c6-hackintosh/README.md

 [zhtengw/EFI-for-X1C6-hackintosh](https://github.com/zhtengw/EFI-for-X1C6-hackintosh)
 [Colton-Ko/macOS-ThinkPad-X1C6](https://github.com/Colton-Ko/macOS-ThinkPad-X1C6)
 Create a pull request if you like to be added, final decision at my discreation.

-> ## OPTIMIZATIONS:

-- Repaste the machine with thermal [Grizzly Kryonaut](https://www.thermal-grizzly.com/en/products/16-kryonaut-en).
-- Undervolt the machine with [Volta](https://volta.garymathews.com/).
-- If you must dual boot with Windows or Linux, I advise against paritition.
-What I recommend, instead, is getting a second compatible hard drive that fits in the WWAN card slot (I have the WDC PC SN520 NVMe 2242), install Windows/Linux onto that drive.
-Finally, boot into it with Clover or OpenCore.
-- If your laptop did not come with WWAN, you can purchase additional antennas to add to your laptop.
-This is useful when using Wifi/Bluetooth cards that have 3 antennas.

 > ## CONTACT: